ajkavanagh/vimwiki-publishing-system/docs/08-Pagination.md

 # How Pagination works

+**NOTE: this is not really tested yet, and there is no pagination.html.j2 template to enable it.**

 So, if we have index pages, with a list of summary blocks for the pages in that index, then we need a way of paging them into blocks.
 Without that, the page could end up being really deep.